-Kidney pain — also called renal pain — refers to pain from disease or injury to a kidney.
-You might feel kidney pain or discomfort as a dull, one-sided ache in your upper abdomen, side or back.
-But pain in these areas is often unrelated to your kidneys.
+Some health problems that affect a kidney can cause pain.
+You might feel kidney pain as a dull, one-sided ache in your upper stomach area, side or back.
+But pain in these areas often has other causes that aren't related to the kidneys.

-- Blood clots in kidney veins (renal vein thrombosis)
+- Blood clots in kidney veins, also called renal vein thrombosis.

 - Kidney cancer or a kidney tumor

 - Kidney infection (also called pyelonephritis)

 - Polycystic kidney disease (a genetic illness that causes cysts to form in the kidneys)

 You could have one of these health problems and not have kidney pain.
 For example, most kidney cancers don't cause symptoms until they're advanced.

 When to see a doctor

 Call your health care provider right away if you feel constant, dull, one-sided pain in your back or side.
 Ask for a same-day appointment if you also: